Using the WhatsApp desktop client for Mac or Windows can help share screenshots or explainer photos with colleagues, friends, or family.

 How to delete WhatsApp images on the laptop

-Download the WhatsApp desktop client and pair your phone to the laptop.
-Launch the app, open the message thread with the images you want to delete, click the picture, then click the trash icon.
-Alternatively, click on the dropdown arrow on the top right of the photo, then select “delete message”.
+To delete WhatsApp images on the laptop, download the WhatsApp desktop client and pair your phone to the laptop.
+Launch the app, open the message thread with the images you want to delete, click the picture, and then click the trash icon.

-There is the option to clear the media from your phone too, and to choose whether to delete it for everyone or only you.
+There is also the option to clear the media from your phone and choose whether to delete it for everyone or only you.

 If you need to delete images to free up storage, the “delete for me” option will only delete the WhatsApp image from your copy of the message thread.

-If you leave the check box selected to remove the file from your phone too, the image will be deleted from the WhatsApp desktop client, and the WhatsApp app on your phone.
+If you leave the check box selected to remove the file from your phone, the image will be deleted from the WhatsApp desktop client and the WhatsApp app on your phone.

 The need to delete WhatsApp images regularly